Masters of the Universe (comics): DC Comics minicomics (1982)

-International MOTU comic series (1983–1990)
+International comic series (1983–1990)

 Original comic-book content was also created in Germany by Interpart/Condor Verlag for 18 issues, Ehapa Verlag for 21 issues (also appearing in their Micky Maus comics) and also by Mattel itself.
-Both the German and British comics were often translated to provide content for other countries (although some comic books from Ledafilms of Argentina and Editora Abril of Brazil, along with Italy's Più and Magic Boy magazines provided some original material in their pages as well).
+Both the German and British comics were often translated to provide content for other countries.
+Some comic books from Ledafilms of Argentina and Editora Abril of Brazil, along with Italy's Più and Magic Boy magazines, provided some original material in their pages as well.